Vishnu053/subEnum/README.md

 6. waybackurls (included)

 ### INSTALLATION
+#### The install.sh is not yet ready!
+Use this file at your own risk!
 You can run chmod +x install.sh && ./install.sh to create an alias in your bashrc file.
 This is not essential to run subEnum.

 ### SYNTAX